getporter/porter/docs/content/distribute-bundles.md

 name: kube-example
 version: 0.1.0
 description: "An example Porter bundle using Kubernetes"
-invocationImage: getporter/kubernetes-installer:latest
 tag: getporter/kubernetes:v0.1.0
 ```

-This YAML snippet indicates that the invocation image will be built and tagged as `getporter/kubernetes:latest`.
-The first part of this reference, `getporter` indicates the registry that the invocation image should eventually be published to.
-The `kubernetes` segment identifies the image, while the `:latest` portion denotes a specific version.
-Note that the `invocationImage` field is optional and may be omitted entirely.
-If so, its value will be derived from the required `tag` value, which we'll discuss next.
+This YAML snippet indicates that the bundle will be built and tagged as `getporter/kubernetes:v0.1.0`.
+The first part of this reference, `getporter` indicates the registry that the bundle should eventually be published to.
+The `kubernetes` segment identifies the image, while the `:v0.1.0` portion denotes a specific version.
+We recommend using [semantic versioning](https://semver.org/) for both the bundle.

-Much like the `invocationImage` attribute is used to control the name of resulting Docker invocation image, the `tag` attribute is used to specify the name and location of the resulting CNAB bundle.
-In both cases, when you are ready to publish your bundle, it would be a good idea to provide specific versions for both of these, such as `v1.0.0`.
-We recommend using [semantic versioning](https://semver.org/) for both the invocation image and the bundle.
-We also recommend specifying the same registry for both, in order to simplify access to your bundle and invocation image by end users.
+The generated invocation image name will be auto-derived from a combination of `tag` and `version`.
+Using the example above, an invocation image with the name of `getporter/kubernetes-installer:0.1.0` will be built.

-Once you have provided values for these, run the `porter build` command one last time to verify that your invocation image can be successfully built and to ensure that the value you specified in `invocationImage` is correct.
+Once you have provided values for the fields above, run the `porter build` command one last time to verify that your invocation image can be successfully built and to ensure that the value you specified in `invocationImage` is correct.

 Next, run the `porter publish` command in order to push the invocation image to the specified repository and to regenerate a CNAB bundle manifest using this newly pushed image.
 You should see output like the following: